Femoral Head Ostectomy: FHO Surgery for Dogs & Cats

 As far as recoveries go, an FHO tends to be simpler and faster than many other types of orthopedic surgeries.
 This is because your pet will have a shorter restriction on exercise.
 After approximately a week of rest, physical activity is recommended to promote callus growth in the hip joint, which makes the area more stable and comfortable to walk on.
-Your vet will guide you regarding post-surgery exercise — make sure to follow their recommendations and give them a call if you have any questions.
+Your vet will guide you regarding post-surgery exercise to build muscle mass and restore near normal function to the affected leg — make sure to follow their recommendations and give them a call if you have any questions.

 After their surgery, your pet will receive:

 - An Elizabethan collar to prevent licking and chewing of the incision site.